 What should an architecture firm write about on their blog?

 The most effective content answers the questions prospective clients are searching before they’ve engaged anyone: planning permission and permitted development guidance, project cost and viability explainers, sector-specific content demonstrating specialist expertise, and explanations of what working with an architect involves.
 Portfolio case studies can work well if structured as problem-solution narratives with keyword-relevant titles — rather than image galleries with project names, which generate little search traffic beyond brand-name searches.
+For a guide to what a single well-structured post actually contains at the writing level, see blog writing for architects.

 Is it worth doing SEO if you get most work through referrals?